michals96/camunda-on-azure/README.md

 present a huge scale of possibilities, but as they say, with great power comes great responsibility.

 Introducing new tools into your architecture sometimes might be really tricky, especially if your project is already live in the production environment.
-Moving with your product to cloud might be even more challenging, as this usually it requires major changes in the existing implementation.
+Moving with your product to cloud might be even more challenging, as this usually requires major changes in the existing implementation.

 Here at Devapo, as an official Camunda partner, for one of our clients from the banking sector we develop a solution, which intends to enable developer teams to quickly move to Azure cloud with Camunda.
 In this article I would like to present this concept on its technical level as well its business implications.

-## Introductory Paragraph
+## How the platform is utilized?
+The concept's walkthrough
-The body of your post provides the substance that supports your main idea or explains the solution you found to the problem you’ve established above.
+The goal of the platform was to allow developer teams to quickly move with their Camunda products to Azure cloud.
+The platform is mainly focused on automating the process of creating Azure repository, pipelines, including build and infrastructure ones thorugh Azure DevOps REST API.
-Try to include screenshots, code snippets, and gifs to illustrate the steps that you’re taking along the way.
+It's user interface allows to simply select the configuration and particular features that the client is interested in.
+This concept bridges the gaps between integrations and bringing features to production.

 ## Concept Building Paragraph
 This is where you'll build on the topic you introduced in your lede and introduction.
 It's an